- Midnight Macadamia Date Trail Mix: Clean Energy, Healthy Fats, Dark Chocolate Bliss - December 25, 2025

 With the stage set and the cast assembled, it’s showtime, baby! 🎬💫 Let’s welcome that little bundle of joy into the world with open arms and lots of love. 🚀👶

-C-Section Procedure Step By Step: Step 6 -Surgery Begins
+C-Section Procedure Step By Step: Step 6 – Surgery Begins

+Alright, everything is all set and ready to go.
 Once the first incision is made, it’s about 15 minutes until you meet your baby!
 It really is that soon.

 During a C-section, the surgical team performs a meticulous dance through seven distinct layers of tissue, each one playing a vital role in bringing your little one into the world: